Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Theoretical Results--Band Structure and Superconductivity

 In order to understand the origin of the band filling dependence of $\lambda$, we plot in Fig.~\ref{fig2}(e) the superconducting gap function of the model of La$_4$Ni$_3$O$_{10}$ for various band fillings, together with that of La$_3$Ni$_2$O$_7$ (at stoichiometry) obtained in Ref.~\cite{sakakibarala327} (Fig.~\ref{fig2}(d)).
 At stoichiometry in La$_4$Ni$_3$O$_{10}$, the sign of the gap is reversed not only between bonding and anti-bonding $d_{3z^2-r^2}$ bands (as in La$_3$Ni$_2$O$_7$), but also between bonding and non-bonding bands.
 When the band filling is decreased from stoichiometry (when holes are doped), the superconducting gap of the anti-bonding band becomes small, while when electrons are doped, the gap of the non-bonding band becomes small.
 Also, all the bands are fully gapped at stoichiometry, while the small gaps are nodal when doped.
 From these results, we may conclude that the (locally) maximized and relatively large $\lambda$ obtained for La$_4$Ni$_3$O$_{10}$ around stoichiometry, despite $d_{3z^2-r^2}$ orbitals being away from half filling, is because all three $d_{3z^2-r^2}$ bands contribute to superconductivity.
 This in turn can be attributed to the relation between the Fermi level and the band edges; around stoichiometry, the edge of all three bands touches or lies close to the Fermi level, namely all the bands are (nearly) ``incipient'', which pushes up the spin fluctuations to finite energies, thereby making them more effective as pairing glue~\cite{Nakata,KitaminePressure}.
 When holes are doped, the Fermi level moves away from the anti-bonding band bottom, whereas for electron doping, the Fermi level firmly intersects the non-bonding band.
 These situations are schematically presented in Fig.~\ref{fig2}(f).
 It is also worth noting that the role played by the non-bonding band is quite different from that in the three-leg Hubbard ladder, where the non-bonding band is irrelevant for superconductivity~\cite{Kimura}.
 Although the origin of this discrepancy is not clear at present, there are differences in that $t_{\perp}$ is much larger than the in-plane hoppings and also the band filling is far away from half filling in the present model, besides the obvious differences in the dimensionality and the presence of the inter-orbital hybridization.
+In the above, we have mainly focused on the gap function of the $d_{3z^2-r^2}$ orbitals, but as for the $d_{x^2-y^2}$ orbitals, the gap function takes relatively large values around the N point in all cases presented here, where the hybridization between the $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ orbitals is strong.
+This tendency is similar to that found in our calculation for La$_3$Ni$_2$O$_7$ \cite{sakakibarala327}.